 How to place service request form on selected pages

-By default, once you activate the widget, it goes live on every page of your website.
-But if you want to display the widget on selected pages only, you can do that, too.
-Just go to the Targeting tab while editing the form, and use the Include/Exclude fields to add the exact URLs where it should display.
+By default, once you activate the form you’ve just created, it goes live on every page of your website.
+If you want to display it on selected pages only, you can do that, too.
+Just go to the

 How to improve the effectiveness of your service request form

-Below are four tips to help you achieve both.
+Below are three tips to help you achieve both.

-Plus, you can integrate Getsitecontrol with your CRM or Helpdesk software to automate customer query processing and have everything in one place.
+💡 You can also integrate Getsitecontrol with your CRM or Helpdesk software to automate customer query processing and have everything in one place.

 Ready to create a service request form on your own?